leggetter/web-components-now/slides.md

 ## Why Shadow DOM?

 * DOM & CSS Scoping
+* Encapsulation
 * Protection for all: Page and Element
-* Encapsulation

 ???

+* scoping and encapsulation.
+* resulting in protection for all!

 ---